avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 <details markdown="1">

-This document was designed in _pandoc_ (_FOSS_) _Markdown_ under _Ubuntu_. _Pyexpander_ (_FOSS_) was used for
+I designed this novel document format in _pandoc_ (_FOSS_) _markdown_ under _Ubuntu_.
+I used _Pyexpander_ (_FOSS_) for macro preprocessing.
-macro preprocessing.
-Two formats were automatically generated at the same time, (1) PDF (using the _wkhtmltopdf_ plugin), and (2) HTML.
+Two formats were automatically generated from the same _markdown_ source file at the same time:
+(1) PDF (using the _wkhtmltopdf_ plugin), and (2) HTML.
 As is standard in the hi-tech industry, the mandatory PDF format incorporates a single line for the employer name, and a short headline about the details of the task.
 Superficially the HTML version mimics the same format.
 The PDF headline links to the HTML version, where the HTML version uses the HTML `<details>` tag to optionally allow viewing the full description of the task.
 This design is similar to a web news site with a listing of headlines that enables clicking to access details.
-The advantage of this scheme is that most HR departments do not allow their readers to contact the candidate for further details without first having an official interview which is a major formal process.
+The advantage of this scheme is that most _HR_ departments forbid their readers from contacting a candidate for more details without first conducting an official interview which is a major formal process.
 My scheme short circuits this dilemna to the advantage of both the reader and the candidate.
-For my source code see:
+See my source code at:
 [https://github.com/avraham-bernstein/avraham-bernstein.github.io/tree/master/cv](https://github.com/avraham-bernstein/avraham-bernstein.github.io/tree/master/cv).

 </details>